Big Bend - Saltwater Paddling Trail - Camping Permits

 - Camping is allowed for only the permitted dates and sites, and only within defined camping areas on designated sites.
-All camping areas are divided into four sites and limited to a capacity of 8 people and 4 tents (2 people/1 tent per site).
+Each campsite can accommodate up to four 2-person tents.
+Please respect these limits to help protect these small coastal islands and hammocks.

 - Fires shall be built within established fire rings; keep them small and monitor at all times.
 Collect only dead wood from the ground that can be broken by hand.
 No cutting of standing trees.
 Extinguish fires completely when leaving the campsite.